-- 1. Only the Security Officer role can create (initialize) and delete the following security attributes:
+- Only the Security Officer role can create (initialize) and delete the following security attributes:

-- Partition ID.
+- a.
+Partition ID.

-- o Checkword.
+- b.
+Checkword.

 - 2. If Partition reset is allowed and enabled, the SO role only can modify the following security attribute:

-- o Locked out flag for Partition User.
+- a.
+Locked out flag for Partition User.

 - 3. Only the Partition User can modify the following security attribute:

-- Checkword for Partition User.
+- a.
+Checkword for Partition User.

 - 4. Only the Security Officer role can change the default value, query, modify and delete the following security attribute:

-- o Checkword for Security Officer.
+- a.
+Checkword for Security Officer.

-14 A Partition effectively represents an identity within the module.
+16 A Partition effectively represents an identity within the module.